NVIDIA/k8s-device-plugin/README.md

 ```
 $ sudo systemctl restart docker
 ```
+Note that the runtime can be selected with `--runtime=runc` parameter if there would be a reason to use the Docker default `runc`.
+The available runtimes is shown by inspecting the output of `docker info`.

 ##### Configure `containerd`
 When running `kubernetes` with `containerd`, edit the config file which is